jjmchew/jjmchew.github.io/JS229/02-studyNotes.md

   - for function execution, it is the global object (`window` in browser, or `global` in Node)
     - in strict mode it will be `undefined`
   - for method execution, it is the calling object

+- in node:
+  - 'main' execution context is `module.exports`
+    - `this` in the main scope will be `module.exports`
+    - `module.exports` is the default 'global' scope for `this`
+  - 'global' execution context is `global`
+    - undeclared variables end up in `global` no matter where this occurs

 ### Explicit function execution context